 Malaysian insurance regulator, Bank Negara Malaysia and the Actuarial Society of Malaysia (ASM) recognize Fellows of the following organizations as qualified actuaries:

-- Society of Actuaries (USA)
+- the Canadian Institute of Actuaries

-- Casualty Actuarial Society (USA)
+- the Casualty Actuarial Society (USA)

-- Faculty and Institute of Actuaries (UK)
+- the Institute and Faculty of Actuaries (UK)

-- Canadian Institute of Actuaries
+- the Society of Actuaries (USA)

 The ASM does not conduct its own exams.
 Actuarial students in Malaysia have a choice of completing the examination modules of any of the above recognized professional bodies.
 The current examination structures are given in the Route to Becoming an Actuary section.